Birds will perch on the backs of bison, looking for insects disturbed by their grazing.

 Behavior

 The best description of a bison's temperament is unpredictable.
-They usually appear peaceful, unconcerned, even lazy, yet they may attack anything, often without warning or apparent reason.
-To a casual observer, a grazing bison appears slow and clumsy, but they can outrun and out-maneuver than all but the fleetest horse.
-They can move at speeds of up to 35 miles per hour and cover long distances at a lumbering gallop.
+They usually appear peaceful or unconcerned, yet they may attack without warning.
+To a casual observer, a grazing bison appears slow and lumbering, but they can outrun and out-maneuver humans.

 Other activities of the bison include rubbing, rolling, and wallowing.
 Wallowing creates a saucer-like depression called a wallow.
 This wallow was once a common feature of the plains; usually these wallows are dust bowls without any vegetation.